You probably understand the tax-deferred benefits of qualified retirement plans. But what if you want to add life insurance into the plan?

 The IRS has explained its reasoning from Rev. Rul.
 54-51 by indicating that it considers a non-retirement benefit to be incidental to a qualified plan if the benefit cost is less than 25% of the total cost of the benefits provided by the Plan.
 The use of 50% of plan contributions to purchase ordinary (or whole life) life insurance contracts were considered incidental in Rev. Rul.
 54-51 because the IRS deemed that “approximately one-half of the premiums paid for such policies are for pure insurance protection.”

-As a result, under the percentage limitations test, purchasing life insurance to fund death benefits in a defined contribution plan is considered incidental as long as the aggregate premiums paid for ordinary (whole life) insurance are less than 50% of the total contributions or where the aggregate premiums paid for other types of life insurance (term life or universal life) are less than 25% of the total contributions.
+As a result, under the percentage limitations test, purchasing life insurance to fund death benefits in a defined contribution plan is considered incidental as long as the aggregate premiums paid for ordinary (whole life) insurance are less than 50% of the total contributions or where the aggregate premiums paid for other types of life insurance (variable or universal life) are less than 25% of the total contributions.
+These restrictions on the amount of life insurance in a qualified retirement plan are imposed at the plan level.

 Incidental Benefits for Split-Funded Defined Benefit Plans